cdmuir/website/content/post/2020-04-20-biol297-april20-24-schedule.md

   - PDF of slides are posted on Laulima

 * *Watch* [code demo](https://drive.google.com/file/d/1thKKbgOKLjYn8Uz6Cbbe_wZ9qvzPwIb9/view?usp=sharing) of one-sample *t*-test (code below):

-* We will go over the *R* script that you will submit with your [final project](https://cdmuir.netlify.com/post/2020-04-03-biol297-class-project)

 ### Thursday, April 23 - lab